How to Create an Online Portfolio: 8 Quick Steps + Examples

 Okay, so you’ve chosen a platform.
 The next step is to decide what your digital portfolio is going to look like.

 When it comes to portfolio design, less really is more.
-I’m all for picking a template that stands out from the rest, but never at the cost of your audience’s attention.
+I’m all for using WordPress AI builders or apicking a template that stands out from the rest, but never at the cost of your audience’s attention.
 Especially when you’re a designer, it can be tempting to treat your portfolio like another creative outlet.
 This can make it overly complicated and, in turn, completely unusable.
-Always make sure that your portfolio is clean and easy to navigate so that your viewers can quickly find what they need.
+Always make sure that your portfolio is clean and easy to navigate so that your viewers can quickly find what they need, just like how resume templates help organize relevant information for a professional presentation.
 Let the quality of your work speak for itself.

 For this reason, I really like the portfolio of Halle Snavely, a copywriter and content marketer.
 It’s simple and minimalistic, but at the same time really easy to navigate.
 After a short intro, you can see links to different types of content that Halle created for her clients.